Bizarre sea creatures like ‘baby dragons and cheeseburgers’ caught by fisherman

 Bizarre sea creatures that look like ‘baby dragons and cheeseburgers’ caught by fisherman

-A Russian fisherman has unearthed an array of bizarre sea creatures while sailing the Norwegian Sea, including specimens likened to a “baby dragon” and a “cheeseburger.”
+A Russian fisherman has unearthed an array of bizarre sea creatures while sailing the Norwegian Sea, including specimens likened to a baby dragon and a cheeseburger.

-Roman Fedortsov, 39, has taken to posting pictures of his terrifying finds, his most recent catch being a Lumpsucker - or Lumpfish - a bluish-grey, ball-like fish with a sucker that enables it to stick to rocks.
+Roman Fedortsov has taken to posting pictures of his terrifying finds, his most recent catch being a lumpsucker, or lumpfish – a bluish-grey, ball-like fish with a sucker that enables it to stick to rocks.

 But one post, in particular, has caught people’s attention.

-A photo of a pinkish fish with a long, feathered tail and lacey wing-like fins went viral after commenters compared it to a “baby dragon.”
+A photo of a pinkish fish with a long, feathered tail and lacey wing-like fins went viral after commenters compared it to a baby dragon.

-The viral hit has amassed over 23,000 likes on Instagram since it was posted by Fedortsov on 19 March this year.
+The viral hit has amassed over 23,000 likes on Instagram since it was posted by Mr Fedortsov on 19 March this year.

-In the photo’s caption, he wrote: “Just a quote ‘It’s one thing to chase something nameless, but quite another thing to find it’ – G.F.
-Lovecraft.”
+In the photo’s caption, he wrote: “Just a quote: ‘It’s one thing to chase something nameless, but quite another thing to find it’ – GF Lovecraft.”

 “It looks a little like a newly hatched dragon to me,” one person said in the comments, while another added: “Looks like a baby dragon!”